omarghader/omarghader.github.io/_posts/2015-08-23-introduction-to-docker.markdown

 Docker is using 2 terms : image and container:

 * An image is a packaged application that is not running.
 * A container is an instance of image.
-It's a running application.
+It can be a running or stopped application.

 In addition, Docker have a lot of advantages. let's discover them!